 DANGER!
-Be sure the blade housing cover is in place and secured.
-Do not open the blade housing when the blade is engaged.
+Be sure the blade housing is in place and secured.

 DANGER!
 Always keep hands away from moving bandsaw blade.
-Failure to do so may result in serious injury.
+Failure to do so will result in serious injury.

 DANGER!
 Keep all persons out of the path of moving equipment and logs when operating sawmill or loading and turning logs.
 Failure to do so may result in serious injury.